guillermooo/sublime-undocs/source/customization/menus.rst

 Sublime Text will override the item's previous parameters with the new parameters, if there are any.
-Child elements in a sub menu are appended and do not override.
+Child elements extend the submenu.
 All following items are then appended to the ID's section, until another item with an ID is found.